facebook/create-react-app/README.md

 * **Zero Configuration:** There are no configuration files or command line options.
 Configuring both development and production builds is handled for you so you can focus on writing code.

-* **No Lock-In:** You can “graduate” to a custom setup at any time.
+* **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up where we left off.

 ## Installation